BeelGroup/Augmented-DonorsChoose.org-Dataset/README.md

 ### Visualizations

-* Plot the donated amount via bins on a logarithmic scale
+* Plot the donated amount in bins on a logarithmic scale

 ```python
 items_orig = donations[['ProjectID', 'DonorID', 'DonationAmount']]